sastutorials/sastutorials.github.io/tutorials/macros.md

 %end;
 ```

-As you run it you can see that the output does appear as the first condtion applies.
+As you run it you can see that the output does appear as **the first condtion applies**.

 If we changed the name of the dataset to print that **does not exist in work library**, like so: